palle-k/Covfefe/README.md

 let grammar = Grammar(bnfString: grammarString, start: "expression")
 ```

-This grammar describes simple mathematical expressions consisting of unary and binary operations and parentheses
+This grammar describes simple mathematical expressions consisting of unary and binary operations and parentheses.
 A syntax tree can be generated, which describes the structure of a given word:

  ```swift